Nuseirat rescue and massacre: Rescue

-During the extraction of the three male hostages, a major gun battle reportedly erupted, causing the mortal wounding of the commander of the Yamam rescue team for that building.
+During the extraction of the three male hostages, a major gun battle erupted, causing the mortal wounding of the commander of the Yamam rescue team for that building.
 During the operation, the Southern Command and the Air Force said they exchanged fire with Hamas militants.
 An IDF spokesman said its forces were fired upon inside buildings and during their withdrawal from Gaza.
-The three male hostages were extracted from the refugee camp, but when the extraction vehicle became stuck, additional forces had to rescue them as the vehicle came under fire.
+The three male hostages were extracted from the refugee camp, but the extraction vehicle became stuck and came under fire, leading additional forces to come to their rescue.
 They were then brought to a landing zone on the coast and airlifted into Israel.
-The abductees were not injured, and were transferred to Sheba Medical Center.
+The abductees were not injured and were transferred to Sheba Medical Center.

 A witness in the camp reported a "crazy bombardment" occurred suddenly, while another stated that the strike happened when people were sleeping.
 Witnesses reported that entire residential blocks were wiped out.
 A witness who had been in the marketplace stated that about 150 rockets fell at and around the market place in less than 10 minutes.
 Per a resident and paramedic in the camp, the assault felt like a "horror movie" and that Israeli drones and warplanes fired randomly throughout the night at peoples homes and those who tried to flee the area.
 Videos were posted to social media, reportedly showing corpses with entrails spilling out lying on blood-stained streets after the attack, although Reuters was unable to immediately verify the footage.
 Additional footage showed Palestinians in the market area diving for cover as missiles flew in and gunfire erupted.

 The US denied that its Gaza floating pier (intended for the delivery of aid into Gaza) was used in the operation.
 The denial followed the release of imagery showing the landing zone used for the air evacuation immediately south along the coast from the pier, with the U.S. facility clearly visible in the near background.